How to respond to the signals you and your colleagues are sending – to ensure the success of your change programme.

 All too often we see frustrated leaders who simply ‘can’t understand why their colleagues don’t get it’.
 They will, in time.

-Resistance to change at work
+Step two: Recognise resistance to change at work

 Move on from denial and the next stop on the change journey is resistance.
 Resistance occurs when colleagues have moved through the numbness of denial and begin to experience self-doubt, anger, depression, anxiety, frustration, fear or uncertainty.
 Oh joy!